smclab/openk9/js-packages/docs-website/docs/create-plugin-using-java.md

 these services.

-- `AsyncEnrichProcessor.java` contains java code to define enrich processor which communicate in asynchronous way with external service, then using a queue to send data e get response
+- `AsyncEnrichProcessor.java` contains java code to define enrich processor which communicate in asynchronous way with external service.
+It defines destination name, which is queue name where data are sent, to be analyzed by the external service that performs the enrichment on the data.

+When the enrichment activity is finished the external service sends the data to

 ```java
 package io.openk9.plugins.example.enrichprocessor;